Canadian online media: Online-only news

 Openfile.ca was an online-only newspaper that concentrated on community-powered news, with the intent of connecting people with reporters to cover specific communities.
 Launched in May 2010, OpenFile aimed to promote citizen journalism by enabling anyone to suggest a story to cover, and then a paid journalist would conduct research and produce a polished piece.
 Stories were also geotagged to improve accessibility to citizens who wanted stories in their immediate neighbourhoods.
 By 2012, the site saw about 400,000 unique visitors per month, but it was suddenly shuttered in September of that year due to reported financial problems.
 As of 2014, the Openfile website simply states, "on hiatus".

 Though news and magazine companies are increasing their presence online, publications such as Dose magazine have discontinued their print editions, but have gone on to develop their news website as it strategically targets a younger demographic.

 Rabble.ca, another online-only news site, is a non-profit organization that publishes a mixture of original content and those of alternative publications.
 In 2008, they created rabbletv in an effort to branch out their multi-media presence.
 Rabble also hosts Babble, a forum pertaining mostly to political discussions, and most recently the Activist Toolkit, a wiki project that aims to enable members of the rabble community to engage in collaborative writing of content.

 The Canoe Network is an online-only news site in Canada with a network of French and English news content, as well as sub-divisions of a job-listing site, TV programs, e-commerce and others.

+FlipNews CA is a digital news platform that offers its users the ability to access the latest news in a concise and summarized format.
+Available both as a mobile application and a website, FlipNews CA distinguishes itself from traditional news outlets by delivering the essence of news stories in just three clear bullet points.
+This innovative approach caters to the modern news consumer's preference for quick and efficient information consumption.

 For right wing Canadians their Rebel News, founded by a former staff from the Sun News Networks; True North, founded as a charity version of a news network.